 If you’re looking to dust off your clubs, the Bishop Country Club is a challenging 18-hole golf course with breathtaking views, plus a full-service pro shop, restaurant, and bar.

-And if you’re feeling lucky, be sure to visit the Paiute Palace Casino, just a few miles northwest of downtown on Highway 395.
+And if you’re feeling lucky, be sure to visit the Wanaaha Casino, just a few miles northwest of downtown on Highway 395.

 Ancient geologic uplift created the dramatic mountain and valley environment which defines Bishop’s magnificent landscape.
 Easily seen from town, the nearby 14,000-foot peaks are often covered with snow, providing a beautiful contrast to the arid valley floor 10,000 feet below.